anthonyrisinger/cga/9/cga+12.md

 #### A Practical Decision Framework

-When confronted with a geometric computation problem, experienced practitioners follow a systematic decision process.
-This framework acknowledges both the power and limitations of geometric algebra:
+When confronted with a geometric computation problem, a systematic decision process acknowledges both the power and limitations of geometric algebra:

 **Level 1: Fundamental Paradigm Assessment**